Vietnamese government response to the COVID-19 pandemic: Da Nang lockdown

 Two Da Nang medical workers wearing protective suits before performing COVID test.

 In late-July 2020, Vietnam was placed on high alert after the government confirmed dozens of community infections, the first since April, all in or around Da Nang.

 On 27 July, the government made the decision to evacuate 80,000 people from Da Nang.
 The government said the process would take four days with domestic airlines operating approximately 100 flights daily from Da Nang to 11 cities around the country.

 On the same day, the Da Nang Municipal People's Committee announced restrictions applicable for 15 days, starting from 28 July.
-Six districts in quarantine area include: Hai Chau, Thanh Khe, Son Tra, Ngu Hanh Son, Cam Le, and Lien Chieu District with more than one million people requested to stay at home and only go out in case of extreme necessity such as buying food, medicine,seeking essential goods and services, and medical emergencies.
+Six districts in quarantine area include: Hai Chau, Thanh Khe, Son Tra, Ngu Hanh Son, Cam Le, and Lien Chieu District with more than one million people requested to stay at home and only go out in case of extreme necessity such as buying food, medicine, seeking essential goods and services, and medical emergencies.
 All educational and non-essential services in the city was closed.
 Face masks were mandated in public and people were ordered to frequently wash their hands with soap or alcoholic sanitisers.
 Gatherings of more than two people in public are disallowed and maintenance of a minimum distance of 2 meters is required.
 All types of public transport were halted and personal vehicles were heavily restricted.
 The Da Nang Department of Health was asked to promptly organize epidemiological investigation, contact-tracing in areas related to the confirmed cases, and massive testing to early detect infection sources and high-risk cases.

+A Vietnam People's Army Chemical Arms personnel disinfecting Danang's streets during the pandemic.

 The rural district of Hoa Vang was the last district to be quarantined, starts from 13:00, 28 July 2020.
 On 31 July, the neighboring city of Hội An were also placed under quarantine for 15 days after at least 4 people tested positive with COVID-19.